HuLaSpark/HuLa/SECURITY.md

 ## Supported Versions

-There are now two versions of HuLa-IM-Tauri, one is an earlier version using simulated data and the other is a later version using server data
+There are now two versions of HuLa, one is an earlier version using simulated data and the other is a later version using server data

 | Version | Supported                            |